-You can pay your estimated tax directly from your checking or savings account or by setting up an account via Revenue Online.
-There are no fees to use these services.
-These options are available only through our website.
+You can pay your estimated tax by setting up an account via Revenue Online.
+There are no fees to use Revenue Online to pay your tax directly from your checking or savings account.

-Electronic payments.
-You can pay your estimated tax through a third-party service provider using your Visa, MasterCard, American Express, or Discover credit card.
-The provider will charge you a convenience fee based on the amount of your tax payment.
+You may pay a convenience fee through a third party service provider if you use your Visa, MasterCard, American Express, or Discover credit card through Revenue Online.
 If you accept the credit card transaction, you will receive a confirmation number.
 Please keep this confirmation number as proof of payment.
-See a list of available service providers on our website at www. oregon.gov/dor/eserv/pages/epayments.aspx.

-If you are paying by electronic payment, do not use Form 40-V. Your payment will be forwarded to us by the provider and applied to your estimated tax account.
+If you are paying by electronic payment, do not use Form OR-40-V. Your payment will be forwarded to us by the provider and applied to your estimated tax account.
 You will claim the estimated payment on your original return when you file it.